 - Crash diets work, you just have to find the right one.
 Healthy eating, not a crash diet, is the best way to take care of your body.
 "No child should go on a diet without medical supervision," says Lynn Grefe.
 "95% of people that go on a [crash] diet to lose weight regain it within five years."

-- Eating disorders are "white person" problems.
+- Eating disorders are "white people" problems.
 All types of people suffer from eating disorders, regardless of gender, race, or socio-economic status.

-- Eating disorders don't occur in men.
-Though fewer men than women will battle eating disorders, it is still an issue.
+- Men don't have eating disorders.
+Though fewer men than women battle eating disorders, it is still an issue.
 As many as 1 million, or 10% of Americans with eating disorders are male.

 - A person chooses to have an eating disorder.
 According to Grefe, many young people think that the eating disorder is their fault.
 "It's not your fault," she assures.
 "You didn't do anything wrong."